swiftlang/swift-evolution/proposals/0430-transferring-parameters-and-results.md

 require the value it wraps to be in a disconnected region, and a value of type `Disconnected` can never be merged into another isolation region.

-This would enable important patterns that take a `sendable T` parameter, store the value in a collection of `Disconnected<T>`, and later remove values from the collection and return them as `sendable T` results.
-This would allow some `AsyncSequence` types to return non-`Sendable` typed buffered elements as `sendable` without resorting to unsafe opt-outs in the implementation.
+This would enable important patterns that take a `sending T` parameter, store the value in a collection of `Disconnected<T>`, and later remove values from the collection and return them as `sending T` results.
+This would allow some `AsyncSequence` types to return non-`Sendable` typed buffered elements as `sending` without resorting to unsafe opt-outs in the implementation.

 ## Alternatives considered